van-adam/crypto-tax-report/README.md

 The Crypto Tax Report calculates your taxable profits from crypto based on your transaction history.
 The used inventory method to calculate your profits is FIFO (First-In-First-Out).

-Sell transactions that are apart from their corresponding buy transactions by more than or equal to 360 days (1 year) are considered non-taxable or "tax-free" so to say.
+Sell transactions that are apart from their corresponding buy transactions by more than or equal to a configurable time difference, e. g.
+360 days (1 year), are considered non-taxable or "tax-free" so to say.

 #### A bit of history